 Patient Room Gas Connections

-In most modern hospital rooms there are at least duplicate sets of oxygen outlets and vacuum inlets.
-This redundancy allows for continuous functioning in case of some blockage or breakdown and may allow multiple devices to be used on the patient.
+In most modern hospital rooms, there are at least duplicate sets of oxygen outlets and vacuum inlets.
+This redundancy allows for continuous functioning in case of blockage or breakdown and may allow multiple devices to be used on patients.

 The regulator will display the operating volume (the amount of gas flowing is adjusted by the staff).
-The regulator will function as the on/off switch for the gas it is connected to.
+The regulator will function as the on/off switch for the gas connected to it.

 Because these outlets are frequently used, they tend to wear out faster than other medical gas equipment.
 Outlets are plugged and unplugged often and may be replaced more regularly than other medical gas system components.

 There are seven (or so) designs for the connectors and inlets designed by different manufacturers.
-All these fixtures are color coded and have unique construction so that only the proper connector for each gas will fit in the outlet.
-Hospitals will standardize on one design of outlet to allow connectors to fit in different rooms, however it is common that old buildings and new buildings have connectors that will not fit each other’s equipment even though they are both green oxygen hoses.
+All these fixtures are color-coded and have unique construction so that only the proper connector for each gas will fit in the outlet.
+Hospitals standardize one design of outlet to allow connectors to fit in different rooms.
+However, old and new buildings commonly have connectors that will not fit each other’s equipment even though they are both green oxygen hoses.

-The inspections can be done with the patient in the room and even when they are using one of the outlets at the same time.
-Leaking or ill fitting outlets and inlets can be repaired without removing them entirely from the wall.
-Typically, they come with a “front” and “back” structure that allows the most common wear parts to be replaced right in the patient room in a few minutes.
+The inspections can be done with the patient in the room and even when they are using one of the outlets simultaneously.
+Technicians can repair leaking or ill-fitting outlets and inlets without removing them from the wall.
+Typically, outlets and inlets come with a “front” and “back” structure that allows the most commonly worn parts to be replaced right in the patient's room in a few minutes.

-There may be hoses that connect equipment to the wall that get reused and these lines should be inspected by the hospital staff to make sure they are not kinked or cracked.
-This would lower the system pressure or cause vacuum pumps to run excessively by sucking the air out of the room.
+There may be hoses that connect equipment to the wall that get reused.
+The hospital staff should inspect these lines to make sure they are not kinked or cracked.
+A kinked or cracked hose can lower system pressure or cause vacuum pumps to run excessively by sucking the air out of the room.

 More common is the concern about the hoses in surgery areas.
-They can get bent, stepped on and pinched by equipment.
-In the case of vacuum, they can also accumulate debris that reduces the efficiency of the system to help the surgical staff.
+They can get bent, stepped on, and pinched by equipment.
+In the case of vacuum, they can also accumulate debris that reduces the system's efficiency in helping the surgical staff.
 The standard recommendation is that the booms and boom hoses get inspected or replaced every 18 months.
 Of course, each hose has its own color to indicate the kind of gas it carries and will have connectors at either end unique to the type of gas conveyed.

-“Pigtails” or the connecting lines from the gas cylinders to the manifold will usually be inspected and leak tested every 6 months.
-Since the cylinders containing the various gases run out and must be replaced on a regular basis these fittings and hoses do get worn.
+Connecting lines, or “pigtails”, from the gas cylinders to the manifold will usually be inspected and leak tested every six months.
+Since the cylinders containing the various gases run out and are replaced on a regular basis, these fittings and hoses get worn.

-Most of the non-oxygen pigtails (connecting hoses) are stainless steel reinforced plastic to protect them from pinching and kinking among these bulky cylinders and in the tight spaces to connect and use wrenches to tighten fittings.
+Most non-oxygen pigtails are stainless steel reinforced plastic to protect them from pinching and kinking among these bulky cylinders and in the tight spaces to connect and use wrenches to tighten fittings.
 The hoses are inspected for cracks and broken outside fibers.
-Replacement hoses must match fittings for each kind of gas.
+Replacement hoses must match the fittings for each kind of gas.

-Medical gas systems in healthcare facilities are regulated drugs.
-The actual molecules are provided by outside vendors in liquid or gaseous state.
-The delivery system is highly regulated and the technologies used to deliver and monitor the administration of these drugs has multiple levels of supervision from the hospital, the industry and the government.
+Medical gas systems in healthcare facilities can contain regulated drugs.
+The actual molecules are provided by outside vendors in a liquid or gaseous state.
+The delivery system is highly regulated, and the technologies used to deliver and monitor the administration of these drugs have multiple levels of supervision from the hospital, the industry, and the government.

 Medical gas systems must be built by certified installers and then verified by a specially trained verifier before they can be used.
-Once the system is up and running annual inspections make sure the patients and the staff are being protected and served well by the system.
+Once the system is up and running, annual inspections make sure the patients and the staff are protected and served well by the system.

 The best procedure for any specific question about medical gas is to consult a certified expert like those at CHT.
-More complete and detailed descriptions of these systems, their mechanisms and the required safeguards can be found in the publications and web sites of:
+You can find detailed descriptions of these systems, their mechanisms, and the required safeguards in the publications and websites of: